 Hearing loss may be due to a congenital condition, or a disease such as measles, chickenpox, or the flu.
 Head injuries may also cause hearing loss.
 Even common ear infections may cause a buildup of inflammation and fluid behind the eardrum that directly impacts a child’s speech and language development.

 Speech and language delays can also be due to challenges like autism spectrum disorder (ASD) and developmental delays.
-Parents who have any concerns about their child’s development should speak to their pediatrician.
+If a baby hasn’t started talking by 12 months, it isn’t necessarily cause for concern, but parents should discuss any concerns about their child’s development with their pediatrician.